 What kind of security clearance do I need?

 You do not need a government security clearance to apply for a law clerk position.
-However, to be appointed, you must successfully pass a security clearance at Level II (Secret).
+However, to be appointed, you must successfully pass a Secret level security clearance.

 What is the Court’s policy regarding confidentiality?

 Law clerks occupy a sensitive position at the Court, and as a result are required to comply with strict rules and principles regarding professional ethics and confidentiality.
 As employees of the public service of Canada, law clerks are required to comply with the Values and Ethics Code for the Public Sector and the Supreme Court of Canada’s own Code of Conduct.
 Before they start at the Court, law clerks will be required to sign a Confidentiality and Conflict of Interest Declaration, which sets out, among other things, duties of confidentiality, discretion, loyalty, and many requirements for avoiding conflicts of interest, that apply both during and after their clerkships.
 Law clerks are also expected to devote their full time and effort to the performance of their duties as clerks.
 These obligations as a whole will restrict the types of activities law clerks can engage in outside of work.

 What is the Court’s policy in terms of diversity, inclusiveness and employment equity?

 The Supreme Court of Canada is committed to developing inclusive, barrier-free selection processes and work environments.
 If contacted in relation to a job opportunity or testing, you should advise the Court in a timely manner of any accommodation measures that should be taken to ensure your access in a fair and equitable manner.
 Information received relating to accommodation measures will be treated confidentially.